AdobeDocs/experience-manager-64.en/help/communities/using/handlebars-helpers.md

 * It is recommended that the HTML String content returned from a helper is a SafeString.

-#### An example of a simple helper from Handlebars.js documentation : {#an-example-of-a-simple-helper-from-handlebars-js-documentation}
+### An example of a simple helper from Handlebars.js documentation: {#an-example-of-a-simple-helper-from-handlebars-js-documentation}

 ```
 Handlebars.registerHelper('link_to', function(title, options) {